Lasseignejk/DC-Notes/React/React2--ReactRouter.md

     import { Link } from "react-router-dom";

-This lets us use link tages!
+This lets us use link tags!
 Throw some in the return:

     function Navbar() {
         return (